 \begin{remark} Fix a perfect field $k$ of characteristic $p$, and let $K = W(k)[1/p]$.
 The construction $R \mapsto \W \Omega^{\ast}_{R}[ 1/ p ]$ determines a functor from category of finite type $k$-algebras to the derived $\infty$-category $\calD( K )$ of the field $K$.
-This presheaf is a sheaf for the \'etale topology (Theorem~\ref{makeglobetale}) and carries universal homeomorphisms to quasi-isomorphisms (Corollary~\ref{FrobSatdRWIsogeny}, because universal homeomorphisms between perfect $\F_p$-schemes are isomorphisms as in, e.g., \cite[Lemma 3.8]{BhattScholzeProjectivity}).
+This presheaf is a sheaf for the \'etale topology (Theorem~\ref{makeglobetale}) and carries universal homeomorphisms to quasi-isomorphisms (this follows from Corollary~\ref{FrobSatdRWIsogeny} since universal homeomorphisms between perfect $\F_p$-schemes are isomorphisms; see \cite[Lemma 3.8]{BhattScholzeProjectivity}).
 It is tempting to guess that this functor is a sheaf for the $h$-topology.
 However, we do not even know if it satisfies fppf descent. \end{remark}

-\subsection{Comparison with the de Rham complex}
+\subsection{Comparison with the de~Rham complex}

 Let $R$ be an $\F_p$-algebra.
 Recall that the map $R \to \W_1 \Omega^0_R$ extends uniquely to a map